 Since 1959 the philosiphy behind the first company has not changed.
 It’s goal is to do the best theatre possible, minimizing commercial concerns.
 To give actors an opportunity to practice their craft, without constraints of making money, to focus on the art itself.

 In 2005 the company began to plan for its 50th Anniversary by re-assessing its history and planning for its future.
 This process resulted in a new mission statement that committed the Company to reflect the City of its birth through the art of theater.

-Since 1959 Company of Angels productions have garnered thirty Los Angeles Drama-Logue Awards, nine Back Stage West Garland Awards, five Los Angeles Drama Critics Circle Awards (three nominations), two LA Weekly Theatre Awards (three nominations), four NAACP Theatre Awards (one nomination), eleven LA Stage Alliance Ovation Awards & five Dimension Robby Awards nominations
+Since 1959 Company of Angels productions garnered over thirty Los Angeles Drama-Logue Awards including a special award for Continued Excellence, nine Back Stage West Garland Awards, eight Los Angeles Drama Critics Circle Awards (three nominations) including a special award for Distinguished Achievement, six LA Weekly Theatre Awards (three nominations), six NAACP Theatre Awards (four nominations), eleven LA Stage Alliance Ovation Awards & five Dimension Robby Awards nominations.

 Honoring our history as the oldest non-profit professional equity waiver theater in Los Angeles, Company of Angels produces theater that reflects and responds to the richness, diversity, and complexity that is our city.
 Our Company of diverse theater artists fosters mutual learning partnerships with the residents of Los Angeles through artistic development opportunities, community building enterprises, and life experiences.
 Company of Angels develops emerging artists, creates new work, and re-envisions theater to entertain new audiences and serve the City of Angels.